Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 * Make sure that advanced settings are turned on (bottom left corner).
 * Go to the "Anki" section
 * Select "Configure Anki card templates..."
+* If you have existing template code already, I highly recommend **resetting the templates** (bottom right corner, red button) unless you know exactly what you are doing.
+  If you are updating from a previous version of this card, absolutely reset the templates before moving on.

+After resetting the templates,
-Without removing any of the default template code, add the following template code as follows:
+**without** removing any of the existing template code, add the following template code as follows:

 1. Copy and paste the code below to the **top** of the default Yomichan template code: